Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comment

-vSLAM, a small battery and an outdated software stack
+vSLAM and a small battery, though there are persistent maps and everything seems to work